zertyz/encryptable-tokio-fs/README.md

 modification detection than storing plain-text.
 If your application requires modification detection, we recommend you to add your own checks for it to work for both encrypted or non-encrypted contents -- If you only care about accidental corruption (not adversaries), add a filesystem-level checksum (e.g., CRC32/64) or hash stored elsewhere and verify before use.

+However, there is a caveat: if any of the first 192 bits of any encrypted file are changed (the nonce header), the full contents of the file will become garbage to the program -- without the possibility of data recovery.

 Threat model: equivalent to a plain-text file with OS-level permissions for integrity.
 If an attacker can modify the file, they can change the decrypted output without this crate noticing.

-We do not defend against malicious changes.
+==> We do not defend against malicious changes.

-However, there is a caveat: if any of the first 192 bits of any encrypted file are changed (the nonce header), the full contents of the file will become garbage.

 Why this design: files remain seekable with raw stream encryption; adding per-frame authentication would change that trade-off.
 This crate intentionally keeps the plain-text-like ergonomics for reading/seek.